+The CBN Group Remuneration Policy was reviewed in August 2022.
+No changes were required.
 The CBN Group Remuneration Policy reflects the sustained and long-term interests for the CBN Group and its stakeholders.
-By being gender neutral, it ensures equal career opportunities and equal pay for the same job and jobs of equal value.
+By being gender neutral, it helps to ensure equal career opportunities and equal pay for the same job and jobs of equal value.
 Additionally, the Policy ensures that:

-- The CBN Group is able to attract, develop and retain high-performing and motivated employees in a competitive, international market, by offering a competitive remuneration package; - The CBN Group's strategy is supported; - Staff members act within the risk appetite of the CBN Group by making any variable remuneration restrained and risk neutral; - Staff members feel encouraged to create sustainable results; and - Appropriate steps are taken to identify, prevent and/ or manage (potential) conflicts of interest.
+- The CBN Group is able to attract, develop and retain high-performing and motivated employees in a competitive, international market, by offering a competitive remuneration package; - The CBN Group's strategy is supported; - Staff members act within the Risk Appetite of the CBN Group by making any variable remuneration restrained and risk neutral; - Staff members feel encouraged to create sustainable results; and - Appropriate steps are taken to identify, prevent and/ or manage (potential) conflicts of interest.